 Also, note that while we can address the basics of these taxes and how they impact your estate planning at large, it’s always a smart idea to involve an attorney in the process.
 State and federal law are subject to change and even subtle changes can mean big differences in the strategy you put in place for your estate.
 An experienced attorney will know of any changes and can help you navigate the current landscape.

 The estate tax is a tax applied on the transfer of a deceased person’s assets.
 In other words, when an estate is passed on, the federal government taxes the transfer.
 Note, however, that the estate tax is only applied when assets exceed a given threshold.
 For 2021, this amount is $11.7 million (or $23.4 million for married couples).

-Estate tax can be applied at both the federal and state level.
+The estate tax can be applied at both the federal and state level.
 However, not many states have an estate tax.
 The state of Colorado, for example, does not levy its own estate tax.